 The traditional sales process has been transformed by the new climate.
 Digital options like video conferencing, AI mobile sales apps, CRM systems, and insight selling have replaced face-to-face interactions.
 These new methods require new tactics.

-Here are some of sales tactics used to boost conversion rates in the new normal and beyond:
+Here are some of the sales tactics used to boost conversion rates in the new normal and beyond:

 As we’ll see in many of these trends, the customer is the captain of today’s ship.
 The days of the hard sell are over.
 We are now in the days of the hard listen.
 Many sales teams have adopted the 80/20 rule.
 This means that they spend 80% listening to their customers and only 20% talking.

 2. Positivity personified